abhidas2700-blip/CodeSolve/replit.md

 - **User CRUD Operations Fix**: Updated createUser and deleteUser methods in storage layer to write directly to Neon database first, then sync to memory and localStorage.
 Fixed user creation and deletion to persist correctly in database.
 All user management operations (create, update, delete) now fully integrated with PostgreSQL database.
 - **Missing DELETE Route Fix**: Added missing DELETE /api/users/:id route in routes.ts with proper authentication, authorization, and permission checks.
 User deletion now works correctly through API endpoints with database persistence and real-time broadcasting.

+### August 2025 - Critical Database Persistence Fix for Available Pool Samples
+- **Root Cause Identified**: Available pool samples were only being stored in localStorage and not persisting to the Neon PostgreSQL database, causing complete data loss on server restarts.
+- **Comprehensive API Routes Added**: Implemented complete CRUD operations for all missing data types including skipped-samples, deleted-audits, ata-reviews, and audit-samples with proper validation schemas.
+- **Database Sync Function**: Created automatic synchronization function that saves all available pool samples to database when users log in or create new samples.
+- **Authentication Integration**: Fixed session management issues that were preventing API calls from reaching database routes, ensuring proper credentials are included in all database operations.
+- **Schema Validation Fix**: Updated insertAuditSampleSchema to handle flexible date formats and optional fields, resolving 400 validation errors that prevented sample creation.
+- **Frontend Database Integration**: Enhanced frontend components with proper credentials handling, comprehensive error handling, and automatic fallback to localStorage when database is unavailable.
+- **Production Ready**: All audit samples, skipped samples, deleted audits, and ATA reviews now persist to Neon PostgreSQL database with full CRUD operations and real-time synchronization.

 ### Database Architecture
 - **Primary Storage**: PostgreSQL via Neon with connection pooling and SSL encryption
 - **Schema Management**: Drizzle ORM with type-safe operations and automated migrations